 If you are a personal trainer or are in the fitness industry, having a prenatal fitness certification to train women during their pregnancy is an invaluable skill and asset.
 A prenatal fitness certification plays a vital role in the life of your female clients; empowering them to prepare for the marathon that is pregnancy, helping to ease recover, enhance their health, and ultimately extend their lives.
 This role is vital to the well-being of your client!
 An expectant mother is an individual facing a new and entirely different set of physical changes and challenges, along with bringing on a new member to the family.
 Having a certified prenatal fitness certification will ensure the proper strength and endurance training done both safely and effectively, and will add another big stream of income to your training repertoire.

 Earning a warranted prenatal fitness certification to become a prenatal instructor is of extreme importance to you and your clients.
 There are a lot of companies out there such as ACE and NASM that are pushing prenatal fitness certifications that you can earn in a day by simply applying and taking a test.
 STAY AWAY!
-Not only are these prenatal fitness certifications uncredited and illegitimate, they are unsafe for your pregnant client.
+Not only are these prenatal fitness certifications uncredited and illegitimate, but they are also unsafe for your pregnant client.
 This is why my team and I created an accredited prenatal fitness certification that properly helps your clients in preparation, birth, and recovery process of their pregnancy.
 You are literally earning an official license to change your life financially, along with your clients and their child’s lives.

-A prenatal instructor in fitness training–and, more specifically, the baby fit certification–will enable you to ease and facilitate your client’s pregnancy experience; and it is my aim to educate and prepare you for the assumption of this highly popular and rewarding occupational title.
+A prenatal instructor in fitness training and, more specifically, the baby fit certification will enable you to ease and facilitate your client’s pregnancy experience; and it is my aim to educate and prepare you for the assumption of this highly popular and rewarding occupational title.

 Sure, the prenatal fitness instructor salary is impressive!
 Yet your rewards in this profession extend far beyond the monetary level.
 By enabling and empowering a woman to exercise during pregnancy, you as an instructor with a prenatal fitness certification, are easing and facilitating what can be a physically challenging experience.
 Expectant exercisers feel better during their pregnancies and often find even the labor phase to be much faster and easier.
 Their postpartum recovery goes more smoothly, to the point that they are all too ready to jump back into the fitness game as few as two weeks before birth.
 You might even have to hold them back a bit at this point for the moms eager to do all they can to prepare themselves.
-We have a strict timeline for them to abide by, which involves holding back on all challenging classes till your client is ready, which you must abide by for their safety.
+We have a strict timeline for them to abide by, which involves holding back on all challenging classes until your client is ready, which you must abide by for their safety.

 It can even be said that previously sedentary women who began exercising at the 12-14 week point of their pregnancy experienced improved fitness and delivery outcomes.
 “Compared with women who remained sedentary, active women improved aerobic fitness and muscular strength, delivered comparable size infants with significantly fewer cesarean deliveries, and recovered faster postpartum, at least related to the lower incidence of cesarean section.
 Active women developed no gestational hypertension, and reported no injuries related to the exercise regimen.”
 (Price, 2012)

-The act of staying active throughout one’s pregnancy has several physical and emotional benefits for mom–including increased energy, reduced complications and pains, an easier labor and recovery, and an elevated mood.
+The act of staying active throughout one’s pregnancy has several physical and emotional benefits for mom–including increased energy, reduced complications and pains, easier labor and recovery and an elevated mood.
 A new University of Montreal study recently revealed that participating in an exercise routine during pregnancy can also have a positive effect on the baby.

 This study followed two groups of women during their pregnancies.
 The first group participated in 20 minutes of moderate exercise at least 3 days a week, while the second group maintained a sedentary lifestyle.
 Following birth, researchers measured brain activity and electrical responses by way of a soft electrode hat.
 They found that when it came to the infants of active mothers, their brain activity was indicative of what would commonly be associated with a more mature brain; and their responses indicated that their brains developed more rapidly than those born to sedentary mothers.
 The researchers plan to test the babies again at the one-year point, to see if these positive effects are long-term.